Wilson Mar bio photo

 Here are my notes on finding (and replacing) stuff within a Mac, including searching inside files and file metadata.

-MacOS comes with a GUI called Spotlight.
-It maintains, automatically running in the background, a database that indexes every file and its metadata (such as date modified, etc.).
+Commands there make use of a default background process that indexes the contents of every file and its metadata (such as date modified, etc.).

-Spotlight’s database and functionality is available in the command mdfind.
+Search functionality is also available in the CLI Terminal command mdfind.
 Anything Spotlight can find, mdfind can find it too.
-The command to search for the word “essay” only within the Documents folder:
+The command to search for the word “essay” only within the Documents folder

 mdfind -onlyin ~/Documents essay